Columbia Arts Experience (CAE)

 - Twelve-week internship for 10-20 hours per week during the spring semester.

-- Mid-semester breakfast with other interns to discuss and debrief on internship experiences.
+- Mid-semester dinner with other interns to discuss and debrief on internship experiences.

 - One-on-one career counseling appointments throughout the ten weeks to support and enhance the internship experience.